crazy-max/ghaction-import-gpg/README.md

 ## Features

-* Works on Linux and MacOS [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources)
+* Works on Linux, MacOS and Windows [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources)
 * Allow to seed the internal cache of `gpg-agent` with provided passphrase
 * Enable signing for Git commits and tags
 * Configure and check committer info against GPG key